Introduction to Climate Modeling

 or intensity.
 To make matters worse, all active volcanoes release a variable (random)

-volume of CO2 which will increases the greenhouse effect while.
+volume of CO2 which will increase the greenhouse effect.

 Added Complication: CO2